ibilalkayy/flow/docs/commands.md

 ## Introduction to Flow

-Flow helps users manage their finances and achieve greater financial stability by leveraging the Formance API for a comprehensive financial management solution.
+Flow helps users manage their finances and achieve greater financial stability by leveraging different payment APIs for a comprehensive financial management solution.
 With Flow, users can:

 - **Track Spending**: Easily track their spending across different categories.
 - **Set Budgets**: Create budgets for various spending categories to control expenses.